Office of the President

-Before coming to Baruch College, Art served as Associate Vice President for Student Affairs at San José State University (SJSU).
-Prior to SJSU, Art was the Assistant Vice President of Student Affairs for Diversity and adjunct faculty member in the College of Education at Towson University, and before that, he held progressively responsible management positions and adjunct faculty roles at George Mason University (GMU) and Georgia Southern University (GSU).
+Art serves as chief student affairs administrator at Baruch College.
+Before joining the college, he was Associate Vice President for Student Affairs at San José State University (SJSU).
+Prior to SJSU, he served as the Assistant Vice President of Student Affairs for Diversity and adjunct faculty member in the College of Education at Towson University, and before that, he held progressively responsible higher education leadership positions and adjunct faculty roles at George Mason University (GMU) and Georgia Southern University (GSU).

 A staunch advocate for student-centered learning and engagement, Art is the recipient of several awards for enhancing the student experience and promoting inclusive excellence.
-He underwent specialized management training in leading transformation and change through the Management & Leadership in Education (MLE) program at Harvard University.
-He completed PhD coursework in Conflict Analysis & Resolution at GMU, earned his MEd and BS degrees from GSU, and received an AA diploma from the Barbados Community College.
+He underwent specialized management training in leading transformation and change through the Management & Leadership in Education (MLE) Institute at Harvard University.
+Art completed PhD coursework in Conflict Analysis & Resolution at GMU, earned a MEd in Higher Education Student Development and BS in Communication Arts from GSU, and received an AA in Mass Communication from the Barbados Community College.

 Vice President for Communications, External Relations & Economic Development